Hello volatility, welcome back. It’s been a while.

-Asset allocation is what financial professionals call spreading money around various types of investments, such as large-cap stocks, small-cap stocks and high-quality corporate bonds.
+Asset allocation is what financial professionals call spreading money around various types of investments, such as shares, property cash or fixed interest.
 It should be based on your goals, time frame and risk tolerance.

 Pro tip: Think about worst-case scenarios, such as the recent financial crisis.
 Sharemarkets lost more than 50% between Oct.
 1, 2007, and March 5, 2009.
 Some portfolios lost more than that and some lost less.
 Smart asset allocation and diversification can lower the risk in your portfolio and improve returns.

 What is your process for rebalancing or selling investments?

 Pro tip: Maintain a disciplined investment approach.
 Stay invested and reallocate your portfolio to its intended target allocations if they get out of range.
 Rebalancing may reduce risk and is an automatic way of buying low and selling high.

 There can be unforeseen and expensive consequences to blindly selling in scary market conditions, including transaction costs and opportunity costs.
 It typically costs money to buy and sell investments.